storesafe/cordova-sqlite-storage/README.md

 - Also tested with multi-page applications
 - This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
 No dependencies on other plugins such as cordova-plugin-file
 - Windows version uses a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component.
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
+- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available at: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property:
-  - All source code is tracked to the original author in git
+  - All source code is tracked to the original author in git, except for code in Android and iOS/macOS `createFromResource` functions for pre-populated databases which is marked as based on various sources.
-  - Major authors are tracked in AUTHORS.md
+  - Major authors are tracked in AUTHORS.md.
-  - License of each component is tracked in LICENSE.md
+  - License of each component is tracked in LICENSE.md.
-  - History of this project is also described in HISTORY.md
+  - History of this project is also described in HISTORY.md.

 **TIP:** It is possible to migrate from Cordova to a pure native solution and continue using the data stored by this plugin.